mokwilliam/mokwilliam/README.md

 # 👋 Hi there I'm William !
-### I'm a French engineering student in computer science at [INSA Rouen Normandy](https://www.insa-rouen.fr/en).
+### I'm a French student recently graduated as an IT engineer from [INSA Rouen Normandy](https://www.insa-rouen.fr/en).
 I'm aiming at improving my skills.
 I'll commit little by little my student and personal projects.
 Open to discussion !

 ## 📫 Social networks
 <p>